lilagents-team/firehouse-laywer-b/content/newsletters/July2019FINAL.md

 source_pdf: "July2019FINAL.pdf"
 metadata_quality: high
 search_keywords: "Volume 17, Number 7.
 The Firehous Lawyer Newsletter.
 July 2019.
 Court holds obesity is a disability.
 Taylor v.
 Burlington Northern (BNSF).
 Federal law vs Washington Law Against Discrimination.
 Implica..."
+summary: "The newsletter discusses the ruling by the Washington State Supreme Court that obesity qualifies as a disability under state law, its implications for public agencies like fire departments, legal considerations for determining bona fide volunteer status for firefighters, and updates on workplace safety standards."
 processed_date: 2025-08-22
 layout: newsletter
 ---